sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICJIT.md

 - The 512-byte opcode buffer is guaranteed sufficient since opcodes reference tokens rather than embedding literals
 - Token buffer references use 1-2 bytes vs. potentially much larger embedded data
 - Most programs will use <256 bytes of opcodes, enabling single-byte addressing
+- Postfix opcodes are typically more compact than infix tokens due to elimination of precedence parsing overhead

 ### VM Integration
 - Using `ZP.PCL/ZP.PCH` from Hopper VM for opcode execution maintains consistency